sddiener/FlaskApp/README.md

 # RockPaperScissors

-This repo is used to test Flask and deploy some simple web game with Github pages.
+This repo is used to test Flask and deploy some simple website (url tba).